The creator of ‘Invasin’ asked Apple to turn off all iPhones in the world as a promotion

 A promotion as ambitious as it is risky

-Kinberg has explained to Newsweek (he Gizmodo) that asked Apple to take advantage of its global pull as a maker of electronic devicess to make an impact on the audience in order to promote Invasion.
+Kinberg has explained to Newsweek (he Gizmodo) that asked Apple to leverage its global pull as a maker of electronic devicess to make an impact on the audience in order to promote Invasion.
 During a marketing meeting, the filmmaker laid out his risky idea, asking those in Cupertino if it was possible to turn off every iPhone or iPad in the world for a few seconds.
-“My dream for marketing is that, at a certain point, you could make all your devices, I think they are 2 billion devices worldwide, they will just shut down for 15 seconds“he came to ask in a meeting with Apple.
+“My dream for marketing is that, at a certain point, you could make all your devices, I think they are 2 billion devices worldwide, they will just shut down for 15 seconds“he asked in a meeting with Apple.

 The idea of Simon Kinberg, creative behind the series for the Apple TV + service, was clear.
-Cause a unprecedented large-scale panic surge, simulating what Orson Welles achieved when it issued by the radio its adaptation of War of the Worlds on Halloween 1938.
+Cause a unprecedented large-scale wave of panic, simulating what Orson Welles achieved when it issued by the radio its adaptation of War of the Worlds on Halloween 1938.
 Logically, the play was as ambitious as possible.
 Rendering every iPhone in the world useless to advertise a streaming series is not very smart.
-They said: Yes, we will not do that Kinberg explained We will not sabotage our biggest business, which is our products.“But the meetings were fruitful, and the showrunner He praised and applauded Apple’s courage with such a show.
+They said: Yes, we will not do that Kinberg explained We are not going to sabotage our biggest business, which is our products.“But the meetings were fruitful, and the showrunner He praised and applauded Apple’s courage with such a show.

 “